 I do not falsely attribute emotional suffering and personal difficulties to genetics and biochemistry.
 Instead, I focus on each person's capacity to take responsibility and to determine the course of his or her own life.

 I recognize that a drug-free mind is best suited to personal growth and to facing critical life issues.
 Neurotoxic psychiatric drugs cloud the mind, impair judgment and insight, suppress emotions and spirituality, inhibit relationships and love, and reduce will power and autonomy.
-They are anti-therapeutic.

-*excerpts from the Guidelines of Empathic Therapy
+*excerpts, Guidelines of Empathic Therapy